marek-sed/cogni/README.md

 $ browser http://localhost:3000
 ```

-Game is described in ttcg.pdf file.
+Game is described in ttcg.pdf file in root directory.
 File is work in progress and is not yet fully translated to english.

 Flow of the experiment session is:
 - /setup - create a new testing session